 Allan heads the firm's Complex Litigation practice in California.
-Allan's practice encompasses a wide variety of matters from trademarks and trade secrets to patent infringement, copyright, and false advertising, and he represents clients in the entertainment, manufacturing, real estate, employment, internet, and technology industries.
+Allan's practice encompasses a wide variety of matters, from trademarks, trade dress, and trade secrets to patent infringement, copyright, and false advertising, and he represents clients in the entertainment, manufacturing, real estate, employment, internet, and technology industries.

-- Represented sports apparel manufacturer and approximately one dozen retailers in jury trial in Central District of California in a Lanham Act case.
+- Represented sports apparel manufacturer and approximately one dozen retailers in a jury trial in the Central District of California in a Lanham Act case.
 The matter was resolved prior to closing arguments.